emilygosselin/portfolio/heights/convert.md

     Romania              157.0  178.0

-Now this is much more readable and I can more easily find the values I want.
+Now this is much more readable!
+I can more easily find the values I want and [visualize](visual.md) the data.